Story

 Even the White House ushers were abuzz on the morning of October 10, 1963, because President John F. Kennedy was honoring the Mercury Seven astronauts in a Rose Garden affair.

 Kennedy wanted to personally congratulate the “Magnificent Seven” astronauts, all household names, for their intrepid service to the country.
-And his remarks marked the end of the Mercury projects after six successful space missions.
+His remarks would the end of the Mercury projects after six successful space missions.

 President Kennedy welcomes the Mercury astronauts to the White House.